Rotten Tomatoes = - / 18

 Ridiculous, no budget movie about little creatures that rip up people who are into BDSM.
 Everything about this film is bad (except Melissa Pursley's performance which was the only high point).
 Although they were nicely designed, even the little creatures were obviously puppets.
-There were moments that were ridiculously hilarious but not enough to recommend by a long shot.
+There were moments that were ridiculously hilarious - for all the wrong reasons - but not ridiculous enough to recommend by a long shot.

 From Beyond